jatanrathod13/Personal-Website/docs/RAG-QA-FEATURE.md

 1. Check that your OpenAI API key is correctly set in the `.env` file
 2. Verify that the API key has sufficient quota and permissions
 3. Check the browser console for any error messages
-4. Ensure the component is properly imported and rendered in the dashboard
+4. Ensure the component is properly imported and rendered in the portfolio

 ## Safeguards and Rate Limiting